GOYA CEO RETURNS TO POLAND AND UKRAINE SENDING AN URGENT MESSAGE OF PEACE TO AVERT A GLOBAL FOOD CRISIS

 Goya Cares Extends Partnerships to Eastern Europe to Aid Ukrainian Refugees

-CRACOW, Poland and JERSEY CITY, N.J., May 12, 2022 /PRNewswire/ -- Goya President and CEO Bob Unanue returns to Poland and Ukraine with an urgent message of peace to end the war in order to avert famine and global food crisis.
+CRACOW, Poland and JERSEY CITY, N.J., May 12, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Goya President and CEO Bob Unanue returns to Poland and Ukraine with an urgent message of peace to end the war in order to avert famine and global food crisis.

 "Ukraine is one of the largest exporters of agri-foods and this is a critical planting season.
 Many of Ukraine's farmers have become soldiers.
 If we don't end this war now, farmers will not be able to plant and export the necessary resources the world needs to survive.
 We will inevitably enter into a global food shortage," said Bob Unanue at a press conference held at the Shrine of Divine Mercy in Krakow-Łagiewniki, Poland on Thursday, May 12, 2022, which coincides with the anniversary of the apparition of the Blessed Mother in the village of Hrushiv, Ukraine on May 12, 1914.